No Bra Day: Sexualization

 The association between going braless and breast cancer screening has drawn criticism.

 The tabloid website TMZ posted an item about "Happy No Bra Day" with an image of Selena Gomez wearing a see-through top.
 Another site featured a photo gallery titled "#NoBraDay: 15 Celebs Who Frolick About With Their Fun Bags Freed".
 One of the issues with the concept is that breast cancer survivors who use prosthetics must wear a bra to conceal their disfigurement or wear prosthetics and inserts in their bra to make them appear "normal".
 Some critics have described the event as sexualizing and exploiting women's bodies while at the same time belittling a serious disease.

 Jean Sachs, CEO of Living Beyond Breast Cancer, thinks No Bra Day is offensive.
 "I mean breast cancer is a life-threatening illness.
 It has nothing to do with wearing a bra or not wearing a bra."
 Gayle Sulik, founder and executive director of the Breast Cancer Consortium, said, "But we don't really pay attention to what's going on with breast cancer.
 That's a hugely damaging impact of this sort of message".

-In New Zealand, the New Zealand Breast Cancer Foundation attempted to repeat the success of a Scottish television breast cancer awareness campaign that educated women about the appearance of their breasts.
-It featured comedienne Elaine C. Smith showing pictures of typical breasts displaying cancer symptoms.
-But New Zealand's Commercial Approval Bureau would have likely given the ad showing breasts and nipples for medical purposes an Adults Only classification, requiring it to be broadcast after 8:30 pm.
-The Breast Cancer Foundation opted to place objects strategically in front of the nipples instead.